TSA Guides

 What is the TSA?

-The Thinking Skills Assessment (TSA) is a 90-minute – 2-hour long test that is used by the University of Oxford and University College London.
+The Thinking Skills Assessment (TSA) is a 90-minute – 2-hour long test that is used by the University of Oxford.
 It covers a large variety of subjects, from Psychology to PPE, so the content of the exam isn’t subject-specific.

 There are two Sections in the TSA, the 90-minute multiple-choice section (Section 1) and the 30-minute essay writing section (Section 2).